The Mud Statues of Kolkata You Probably Never Knew About

-Lost in the winding, dirty streets of Kolkata, hundreds of people work round the clock to create beautiful artworks made of mud.
+Lost in the winding, dirty streets of Kolkata, India, hundreds of people work round the clock to create beautiful artworks made of mud.
 Kumortoli is the potters’ quarter of Kolkata and the mud statues that are created here are exported all over India for festivals throughout the year.

 Building the statues begins months before the festivals start.
 A prayer to Ganesha opens the ritual and the construction begins.

 The mud is used from the sacred river Ganga or imported from other areas of India.
 Hay and bamboo are moulded and bound into shapes to make the skeletons of the idols.

 The statues are crafted, then dried, mud is added and dried again until the craftsman is happy with their work of art.
 Some have a very intricate detail, while others are more simple or abstract.
 A single, life-sized idol usually takes seven days to complete in full.

 The work is divided among all, some chisel facial features while others build the “skeletons”.
 Artists take great pride in their work.
 They say that working on the face is always the trickiest because it is the emotion on a face that completes the god-like look of the idol.
 The eyes must be deep and fierce!

 The goddesses are dressed in fine silk saris, with elaborate jewels and put onto a stand.
 Smaller idols are sold while large ones are placed in temples.

 The strange history behind the Durga mud idols

 There are many festivals that happen year-long all over India.
 But perhaps the most interesting might be one that is particularly popular in the East of India; Durga Puja.